 Accept that you did not get all your emotional needs met as a child.
 Even if you had a really great childhood, you’re sure to have had some instances that were considered traumatic for your age, resulting in some sort of wound.

 The general rule among psychologists is that no parent can adequately meet ALL the child’s emotional needs.
 They can be amazing parents, but some level of “inner wounding” will occur.
 (The neighbor’s dog bit you, the bully at school hit you, you didn’t get the ice cream and threw a tantrum, you fell of your bike, Mom lost her sh&t one day and yelled at you, and so on)

 Now that you’re more aware that you have a wounded inner child, begin a dialogue.
 There are bound to be fragments that have long been hidden, but want you to dig deep to hear and see them.

-As you begin to reconnect with your wounded inner child, start journaling daily.
+As you begin inner child work, reconnecting with your hurt inner child, start journaling daily.
 Write to “little you”.
 Engage with that precious little child.

-As you begin reparenting your inner wounded child, they are no longer driving your life unconsciously.
+As you begin reparenting your inner child wounds, they are no longer driving your life unconsciously.

 - Recognize Inner Childhood Wounds Represent First Chakra Imbalance

 I love psychotherapy, but I’m more interested in transpersonal psychology, which includes mind, body, and spirit.